-- > Implementing the decisions made by the SC and monitoring the progress made in implementing the approved annual work plans; - Organising and hosting the SC meetings; - > Developing and updating the Centre's business plan; - > Performing a regular review of the relevance, effectiveness, efficiency and sustainability of the Centre's structure, strategy and operations; - > Regularly compiling information and data provided by the NFIs;
+- > Implementing the decisions made by the SC and monitoring the progress made in implementing the approved annual work plans; - Organising and hosting the SC meetings;

-- > Preparing the annual work plans, status reports, and financial reports in cooperation with the NFIs; - > Engaging in proactive fund-raising; - > Cooperating with external auditors and evaluators assigned by the SC; - > Implementing activities approved in the annual work plan in cooperation with the NFIs; - > Preparing periodical reports on the progress and achievements made by the Centre in relation to the indicators set in the business plan.
+- Developing and updating the Centre's business plan; - > Performing a regular review of the relevance, effectiveness, efficiency and sustainability of the Centre's structure, strategy and operations; - > Regularly compiling information and data provided by the NFIs; - > Preparing the annual work plans, status reports, and financial reports in cooperation with the NFIs; - Engaging in proactive fund-raising; - > Cooperating with external auditors and evaluators assigned by the SC; - > Implementing activities approved in the annual work plan in cooperation with the NFIs; - > Preparing periodical reports on the progress and achievements made by the Centre in relation to the indicators set in the business plan. - > Coordinate activities such as research and development (R&D), transfer of technology, commercialization and intellectual property rights.